-Captain Eric Gustafson’s boating experience includes Small Sail and Power Vessels, Sailing Instructor, Costal Cruising and Sailboat Racing.
-His licensed experience consists of Coast Guard Licensed Master of Sail and Power vessels since 1980, handling both sail and power vessels, sailing instruction, Harbor Tours, Whale Watching, Dinner Cruises, Charters, Coastal Charters, three seasons of Whale Watching with Invader Cruises, eight Seasons Whale Watching with Hornblower Cruises and management of Vessel Operations and Vessel Maintenance.
-Capitan Eric earned his Bachelor of Science in Biology, Bachelor of Arts in Economics and Master of Arts in Environmental Geography.
+Captain Eric Gustafson’s boating experience includes Small Sail and Power Vessels, Sailing Instructor, Coastal Cruising and Sailboat Racing.
+His licensed experience consists of Coast Guard Licensed Master of Sail and Power vessels since 1980 and is currently licensed as Master 1600 Tons of Power Vessels upon Oceans and Master 500 Tons Auxiliary Sail Vessels upon Oceans.
+He has experience with Harbor Tours, Whale Watching, Dinner Cruises, Charters, Coastal Charters, three seasons of Whale Watching with Invader Cruises, more than twenty seasons Whale Watching with Hornblower Cruises as well as management of Vessel Operations and Vessel Maintenance.
+Captain Eric has also earned his Bachelor of Science in Biology, Bachelor of Arts in Economics and Master of Arts in Environmental Geography.

 In 1984, Captain Rich began crewing on the 1863 Barque Star of India for the San Diego Maritime Museum.
 In 1996, he served as Mate, then in 1998, became Master.
 The Star is the oldest active sailing ship in the world, and the only Class “A” sailing vessel known to not have an engine.
 Captain Rich is still Master of the ship.
 Richard also operates the Maritime Museum’s 1904 Steam Yacht, Medea.